Pregnancy Discrimination and Medical Leave

 If your employer has 50 employees or more, you have worked for at least 12 months, and you have worked at least 1,250 hours in the past 12 months, your employer is required to maintain your health insurance coverage on the same terms as if you continued to work.
 If you are normally required to make co-payments you must continue to do so during your leave.

 What if my employer thinks I can’t be a good employee and a good mother?

 It is unlawful for an employer to act on gender-based stereotypes.
-For example, it is unlawful for an employer to deny job opportunities to women, but not to men, with young children.
+For example, it is unlawful for an employer to deny job opportunities to women because they have young children.
 It is also unlawful to reassign a woman who has recently returned from maternity leave to less desirable work, based on the assumption that, as a new mother, she will be less committed to her job or unable to devote sufficient time to it.

-What about pumping?
-Can I ask for a private place to pump?
+What about pumping or breastfeeding?
+Can I ask for a private location?

 What if I am not a U.S. citizen?
 Am I still protected?